Nasa Eonet

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is an 'EONET category reference,' which combined with the tool name 'list_categories' conveys the purpose of listing categories from EONET.
-However, it lacks differentiation from sibling tools like 'list_layers' or 'list_sources', though the domain is distinct.
+The description states 'EONET category reference.'
+Combined with the tool name 'list_categories', it clearly indicates this tool retrieves a list of categories from the EONET system.
+However, it lacks explicit differentiation from sibling tools like 'list_layers' or 'list_sources', which could be achieved by stating it returns category identifiers or labels.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.